MECPerf/MECPerf_NetworkTrace/README.md

 - two seed (*traceseed*, *startingitemseed*) used to initialized two pseudorandom number generator.
 The first Pseudorandom number generator is used to choose a random trace among the selected ones, while the second is used to select a random starting point within the trace.
 - a key (*max_tracegap_seconds*) used to optimize traces so that two consecutive measures differ by *max_tracegap_seconds* at most.

-An example of an ini file can be found [here](https://github.com/ChiaraCaiazza/MECPerf_NetworkTrace/blob/master/conf.ini).
+An example of an ini file can be found [here](https://github.com/ChiaraCaiazza/MECPerf_NetworkTrace/blob/master/conf.ini) and an example of usage can be found [here](https://github.com/ChiaraCaiazza/MECPerf_NetworkTrace/main.py)

 ```python
 get_rtt(sec)